JaCoB1123/dupe-finder/README.md

 ## Installation

-If you have go installed, the easiest way to install is `go get`:
+If you have go installed, the easiest way to install and update is `go get`:

 ```
-go get "github.com/JaCoB1123/dupe-finder"
+go get -u "github.com/JaCoB1123/dupe-finder"
 ```

+Otherwise you can download the latest binary from the [releases](https://github.com/JaCoB1123/dupe-finder/releases) page.

 ## Usage